All Episodes

 They're still getting information from Steele who they fired for violating source rules.

-And you're looking over the course of 2016 and 2017, it looks, I'm still counting these up uh because I'm in the reporting process.
+And you're looking over the course of 2016 and 2017, it looks, I'm still counting these up because I'm in the reporting process.

-Looks like four dozen contacts in 2016 and 2017 between Steele, Simpson, and Orr.
+It looks like four dozen contacts in 2016 and 2017 between Steele, Simpson, and Orr.

 I mean, this is extensive.

-They're Steele Simpson of Fusion GPS, Bruce Orr, whose wife was partly responsible for putting the phony Russian dossier together for Fusion GPS, right?
+The Steele, Simpson, of Fusion GPS, Bruce Orr, whose wife was partly responsible for putting the phony Russian dossier together for Fusion GPS, right?

 Well, how do you interpret this?

-How should the American American people interpret that?
+How should the American people interpret that?

-They allowed Christopher Steele, Bruce Orr, uh, and Glenn Simpson to manipulate the intelligence processes to put a lot of unverified information into the uh intelligence community and then link it to the uh news media in an effort to smear Trump to try to feed him in the election, and then when they couldn't defeat him in the election to smear him in the opening days of his presidency.
+They allowed Christopher Steele, Bruce Orr, and Glenn Simpson to manipulate the intelligence processes to put a lot of unverified information into the intelligence community and then leak it to the news media in an effort to smear Trump to try to feed him in the election.

 It's an extraordinary text message.